instructorc/luc_comp251_lab2/README.md

 3. Design an ER model

 ## Instructions
-For this lab, you will practice writing business rules that describe the relationship between entities.
-Using the school ER diagram below, you will write out each of the relationships between the entities and recreate a conceptual ER diagram illustrating the relationships represented in the diagram below.
+In this lab, you will practice writing business rules that describe the relationships between entities.
+Using the school ER diagram below, you will write and recreate a conceptual ER diagram illustrating the depicted relationships.

 ![alt text](https://instructorc.github.io/site/home/images/school_ERD.PNG)